sstokesgmu/BudgetApp/README.md

 - [ ] Add chart.js to the project
 - [X] Organize the front end of the project
 - [ ] Figure out a way to add .env, without creating a sec. risk
+- [X] Add a patch route to remove a transaction from a transaction bucket
-- [ ] Add the delete route and path route
+- [ ] Add a delete route to delete an account from the DB (that means all the transaction buckets that reference that account)
 - [ ] Update database with template data
 - [ ] Create Onboarding functionality
 - [ ]